ThePotato97/PhasmophobiaPotatoGUIPublic/README.md

-Phasmophobia is the trademark of  Kinetic Games	which is not associated with this project.
+Phasmophobia is a registered trademark of Kinetic Games.